SoulNikhar/aiassignment_q_ans/README.md

 - "Lecture" is connected to "to," indicating the direction of the action.
 - "To" is connected to "students," representing the recipient of the action.

-This semantic network visually captures the relationships between the entities and the action in the given sentence.

 Q 28.
 Describe  Agents and  it’s types?